pandas: Get the number of rows, columns, elements (size) in DataFrame

 # 12

-The total number of elements in DataFrame is stored in the size attribute.
-This is equal to row_count * column_count.
+The total number of elements in a DataFrame is available via the size attribute, which equals row_count * column_count.

 print(df.size)